War of the Human Tanks: Alter

 - 25 % positive mentions

-The graphics are largely unchanged from the previous installment, featuring simple artwork that some may find cheap, yet they still deliver impressive and unsettling visuals throughout the game.
-While there are minor complaints regarding quality-of-life improvements, the overall aesthetic contributes to the game's charm.
+The graphics are largely unchanged from the previous installment, featuring simple artwork that some may find cheap, yet the game still delivers impressive and unsettling visuals throughout.
+While there are minor complaints regarding quality-of-life improvements, the overall aesthetic does not detract from the game's charm.

 “You can find some pretty impressive, and unnerving, visuals as you go along.”